The 8 Steps to Trust Deed Investing with a Self-Directed IRA

 - What is involved as an investor?

-Should you decide that investing in Trust Deeds is the right passive investment for you, your Trust Deed Broker will walk you through the easy application process.
+Should you decide that Trust Deed investing is the right passive investment for you, your Trust Deed Broker will walk you through the easy application process.
 From there, they can provide you with all of the in-depth information necessary to make a strong and confident decision about which one of the many available investment projects best suits you.
 You can start accruing interest on your investment immediately upon the loan being funded.
 Once a project is completed, your capital is returned to you.
-It’s common to see a double digit return on your investment yearly, earning you a portion of that monthly throughout the project.
+It’s common to see a double digit return on your Trust Deed investment yearly, earning you a portion of that monthly throughout the project.

 Step 1 – Borrower Seeks Financing